 Generally, the loss settlement consists of actual cash value or the cost of repair.
-If the cost to repair the vehicle is greater than its worth, then the loss will be declared a total loss, and the actual cash value for the vehicle will be paid.
+If the cost to repair the vehicle exceeds its worth, then the loss will be declared a total loss, and the actual cash value for the vehicle will be paid.

 If the vehicle can be repaired, the insurer will usually use cheaper after-market parts, unless the vehicle is fairly new.
-If the insured insists on original manufacturer's equipment (OEM) for an older vehicle, then he will have to pay for the betterment by paying the difference between the price of the OEM part and the after-market part.
+If the insured insists on original manufacturer's equipment (OEM) for an older vehicle, then he must pay for the betterment by paying the difference between the price of the OEM part and the after-market part.